MuGeminorum/Medical_Image_Computing/README.md

 <b>Figure 8: Results of task 2(3)</b>
 </div>

-### Answer of (4)
+(4)	What is spatial frequency?
+Are edge filters low-pass filtering operation or high-pass filtering operation?

 The spatial frequency is an independent variable to describe the characteristics of an image.
 It can decompose the spatial change of an image pixel value into a linear superposition of simple vibration functions with different amplitudes, spatial frequencies and phases.
 The composition and distribution of this spatial frequency component is called the spatial frequency spectrum.
 Edge filters belong to high-pass filtering operation.

 ## Kmeans clustering

 (1)	Please describe the process of k-means clustering.
 What is the difference between supervised and unsupervised methods?
 What are their advantages and disadvantages?

-(2)	Import KMeans from the sklearn.cluster package.

-(3)	Please group the pixels in slice 16 using the function of KMeans().
-Show the results with 4, 8, 20 clusters, respectively.

-To show the results, please replace the intensity value at each pixel with the intensity value of its corresponding cluster centres and display the resulting image use the function imshow().
-This will give each cluster a unique colour.
-Please compare the results.

-(4)	If you repeat the algorithm for several times, will the results change?

-(5)	If 4 clusters are to be generated, please plot the relationship between withincluster sums of point-to-centroid distances (kmeans.inertia) and number of iterations (kmeans.n_iter).
-The x-axis corresponds to the number of iterations and the y-axis corresponds to the within-cluster sums.

-### Answer of (1)

 Basic steps of k-means algorithm:
-(1)	Select k objects from the data as the initial cluster centres; (2)	Calculate the distance of each cluster object to the cluster centre to divide; (3)	Calculate each cluster centre again;
+a)	Select k objects from the data as the initial cluster centres;
+b)	Calculate the distance of each cluster object to the cluster centre to divide;
+c)	Calculate each cluster centre again;
-(4)	Calculate the standard measurement function.
+d)	Calculate the standard measurement function.
 If the method reaches the maximum number of iterations, stop, otherwise, continue the operation.

 <div align=center>
 <img width="605" src="https://george-chou.github.io/covers/MSSC/f9.png"/><br>